Workflow editor overview

 Click + Add Node to see all available node types organized by category:

-Document Creation — Generate Word, Excel, or PowerPoint files
+Document Creation: generate Word, Excel, PowerPoint, or PDF files

 Select a node type to add it to your canvas.
 You can then configure each node individually.